yunkunrao/tendermint.com/content/blog/get-your-cryptocurrency-up-and-running-in-10-minutes.md

     - "testnet"
 ~~~

-# Get your cryptocurrency up and running in 10 minutes

 So, your Tendermint application is finally ready and you want to distribute it
 and run it on several machines, or just run it locally by creating a dozen
 Docker containers.
 We have created